Ianna1009/coding_notebook/474ones-and-zeros.md

             for y in range(n, one - 1, -1):
                 dp[x][y] = max(dp[x - zero][y - one] + 1, dp[x][y])

+where dp stands for the max number of strings using x zeros and y ones.

 **Solution:**

     class Solution(object):